Your Path to Opportunity, Guided with Expertise.

 Inadmissibility refers to various grounds that can bar someone from entering or residing in the U.S., such as certain criminal convictions, health-related issues, immigration violations, or past misrepresentations.

 There are several types of inadmissibility waivers, each catering to specific grounds of ineligibility.
-Here's an overview of the most common types and the general process for each:

 It's important to note that the waiver process can be complex and case-specific, and applicants are strongly encouraged to seek legal counsel or assistance from an experienced immigration attorney to navigate the application process successfully.
 Additionally, eligibility criteria and procedures for waivers may change over time, so it's essential to refer to the latest information provided by U.S. Citizenship and Immigration Services (USCIS) or consult an immigration expert for the most up-to-date guidance.
 At The Trevino Law Firm, PLLC, our immigration lawyers can discuss your case with you.
 Contact us to schedule a consultation either by calling us at 210.227.3200 or using the online form.